Larkinabout/fvtt-custom-dnd5e/README.md

 - **Show/Hide Legendary Resistance:** Show or hide Legendary Resistance on the NPC sheet.
 - **Show/Hide Use Lair Action:** Show or hide the Use Lair Action button on the NPC sheet.

+### Open / Detach
+Automatically open actor sheets as detached windows or when a token is selected, with options to limit the behaviour to chosen actor types and add toggle buttons to the scene controls.

 <p align="right">(<a href="#custom-dd-5e">back to top</a>)</p>

 ---